Group Coaching: Definition, Programs, Prices

 The Benefits of Group Coaching

 The benefit of Group Coaching to an organization is that it is the most effective and affordable means of developing talent and organizational capability.
-Instead of spending thousands of dollars a month for one coach to develop one employee, that same expense can be leveraged across 5-20 individuals who are participating in the group.
+Instead of spending thousands of dollars a month for one coach to develop one employee, leverage that same expense across 5-20 individuals who are participating in the group.
 Additionally, as relationships strengthen among group members, there will be a natural improvement in working across different areas of the business.

 The benefits to the participants are numerous: